moogacs/docs.buf.build/docs/breaking/rules.md

 }
 ```

-Note is is significantly easier to just deprecated enum values and message fields.
+Note that it is significantly easier to just deprecate enum values and message fields.

 ### `RPC_NO_DELETE`